luc-llb/ps-target/README.md

 # ps-target

-Respostas do teste realizado no processo seletivo da Target Sistemas
+Respostas do teste realizado no processo seletivo da Target Sistemas.

+---

+Todas as respostas se encontram no arquivo _respostas.ipynb_.